constantinpape/torch-em/experiments/mito-em/challenge/README.md

 Experiments for the [MitoEM Challenge](https://mitoem.grand-challenge.org/).

-The scripts `train_affinities.py` / `train_boundaries.py` are used to train an affinity model / boundary model for mitochondria instance segmentation.
+The scripts `train_affinities.py` / `train_boundaries.py` in the top-level folder are used to train an affinity model / boundary model for mitochondria instance segmentation.
 They take different arguments for training models of different size and training / validating on different splits of the data.
 The script `segment_and_submit.py` performs instance segmentation for the test volumes based on the affinity / boundary predictions and creates the segmentation in submission format.